-

 The Maldives has fixed return filing and payment deadlines for each type of tax.
 The below outlines the types of tax returns and their filing/payment deadlines:

-Taxpayers are not required to pay the disputed tax amounts.
-However, to appeal an assessment of MIRA at the tribunal, the taxpayer are required to pay an amount not less than 25% of the disputed amount.
+Taxpayers are not required to settle the entire disputed tax amounts to appeal.
+However, to appeal an assessment of MIRA at the tribunal, the taxpayers are required to pay an amount not less than 25% of the disputed amount.

 -